rdnfn/rl-building-control/README.md

 </p>

 # rl-building-control
-A curated list of awesome projects for applying reinforcement learning (RL) to building control.
+A curated list of awesome projects applying reinforcement learning (RL) to building control.

-Before diving into the projects, it's worth mentioning some alternative names that are often used to refer to some form of building control:
+Before diving into the projects, it's worth mentioning some alternative names that often refer to some form of building control:
 - *building optimisation* (BO)
 - *building energy optimisation* (BEO)
 - *building energy management* (BEM)